 What's the purpose of a Learning Agreement?

-The purpose of the Learning Agreement is to help you to plan your studies during the exchange.
-A signed Learning Agreement approves the study plan and comments on your course choices.
-However, it does not guarantee a place on the course.
-See Course registration for more information.
-Please note that you will probably have to make changes to your Learning Agreement after arriving in Turku.
+The purpose of the Learning Agreement is to help you to plan your studies during the exchange as well as the credit transfer to your home university.
+A signed Learning Agreement approves the courses, but does not guarantee a place on the courses.
+Please note that the LA is a preliminary study plan, which means you will probably have to make changes to it after arriving in Turku.

 Where to find available courses?

 - In addition to the name of the course you will also need to fill in the course codes into the application form.
-The course code is a combination of letters and numbers (e.g. FNSC9806, YR222211).
+The course code is a combination of letters and numbers (e.g. FNSC9806), and you can find it in the study guide.

 How many courses?

-- Autumn Semester is usually divided into Periods I and II and Spring into Periods III and IV.
+- Autumn semester is divided into periods I and II and spring semester into periods III and IV.
+Some faculties have a fifth period during the summer, but no teaching is usually offered then.

 - Make sure that your Learning Agreement contains courses which are available during your stay in Turku.